RazmikMovsisyan/typing-game/README.md

 - **Difficulty Levels:** Allow users to choose between beginner, intermediate, and advanced levels with varying word complexity.
 - **Maximum Score Tracking:** Display the highest achieved score instead of reseting the score.
 - **Timer Options:** Introduce customizable timers for short or extended typing sessions.
+- **Programming Language:** Snippets like HTML, CSS, JavaScript, or Python with their symbols and syntaxes.

 ## Credits